aivarsk/aivarsk.github.io/_posts/2024-09-19-the-s-of-solid.md

 Once again, you can read it yourself online for free: [The Practical Guide to Structured Systems Design, 2d. ed., Meilir PageJones, Yourdon Press Computing Series, 1988](https://archive.org/details/practicalguideto02edpage)

-This book had a lot to say about cohesion, these are my favourite bits:
+This book had a lot to say about cohesion, these are my favorite bits:

 | Designers should create strong, highly cohesive modules, modules whose  elements are strongly and genuinely related to one another. *On the other hand, the elements of one module should not be strongly related to the elements of another module, because that would lead to tight coupling between the modules.*